Sales and Use Tax

 - The selling price of the vehicle

-- Accessories installed and not included in vehicle’s selling price (parts and labor)
+- Accessories installed and not included in the vehicle’s selling price (parts and labor)

 - The labor portion of the Smog Fee

 - Document Preparation Service Fee

 Non-taxable items on the Conditional Sales Contract include:

 - DMV fees (license & registration)